-Squeeze a soft ball, playdough, plastic bottle or similar item.
+Gently squeeze a soft ball, playdough, plastic bottle or similar item.

-Do this for 30-60 seconds.
+Do this for 30-60 seconds a few times a day.
+Do not force the hand and stay within your pain limits

 Practice hand movements, here are some examples; turning keys, picking up small objects, doing crafts or anything that involves using your hands.